-Sudan says has fulfilled U.S. conditions for sanctions relief
+Sudan says it has fulfilled U.S. conditions for sanctions relief

 "The two sides have had monthly joint meetings to follow up on implementation and there doesn't remain anything left to be done.
 Positive progress was achieved," Naim said.

-Sudan this month extended a unilateral ceasefire until the end of October with rebels it has been at war with in the southern Kordofan, Blue Nile, and Darfur regions.
+Sudan this month extended a unilateral ceasefire until the end of October with rebels it has been at war with in the southern Kordofan, Blue Nile and Darfur regions.

-The U.S. State Department did not respond to a request for comment on whether it planned to lift the sanctions.

-Sudan is looking to win back access to the global banking system, potentially unlocking badly needed trade and foreign investment that could help it manage soaring inflation of about 35 percent and a shortage of foreign currency that has hampered its ability to purchase from abroad.
+Sudan is looking to win back access to the global banking system, potentially unlocking badly needed trade and foreign investment that could help it manage soaring inflation of 35 percent and a shortage of foreign currency that has hampered its ability to purchase from abroad.

 The economy has been reeling ever since South Sudan, which contains three-quarters of former Sudan's oil wells, seceded in 2011.

-The sanction relief would not change Sudan's designation as a state-sponsor of terrorism, and President Omar Hassan al-Bashir remains wanted by the International Criminal Court (ICC) for crimes against humanity.
+The sanction relief would not change Sudan's designation by the United States as a state sponsor of terrorism, and President Omar Hassan al-Bashir remains wanted by the International Criminal Court for crimes against humanity.

-At the end of June the United State said it was "very concerned" about Sudan's human rights record, in particular about religious, political and press freedom.

-This status could still make investors and banks hesitant to do business, at least initially, even if sanctions are permanently lifted, said Magnus Taylor, a Sudan analyst at the International Crisis Group (ICG) conflict prevention think-tank.
+This status could make investors and banks hesitant to do business, even if sanctions are lifted, said Magnus Taylor, a Sudan analyst at the International Crisis Group think-tank.

-"There will be an economic impact but it wont be instantaneous," said Taylor.
-"It's the beginning of the process of normalization."
+"There will be an economic impact but it won't be instantaneous," said Taylor.
+"It's the beginning of the process of normalisation."

-Taylor said that it is likely, but not certain, that the United States will choose sanctions relief on Wednesday.
+Taylor said that it is likely, but not certain, that the United States will lift sanctions.

 "The State Department wants it to happen and the people working on Sudan within the State Department want it to happen, but ultimately it's kind of a political decision after that," he said.

-(Reporting by Khaled Abdelaziz; Additional reporting by Lisa Barrington and Eric Knecht in CAIRO and Yeganeh Torbati in WASHINGTON; Writing by Lisa Barrington Editing by Jeremy Gaunt)
+Reporting by Khaled Abdelaziz; Additional reporting by Lisa Barrington and Eric Knecht in CAIRO and Yeganeh Torbati in WASHINGTON; Writing by Lisa Barrington; Editing by Jeremy Gaunt and Lisa Shumaker